 The iShares Core U.S. Aggregate Bond ETF is a good choice for a single, simple bond holding, providing broad diversification across the entire U.S. bond market.
 This ETF seeks to replicate a market-weighted U.S. bond index, containing both government/treasury and corporate bonds.
 With AGG, young investors don’t have to worry about deciding on a specific bond type or duration.
 At the time of writing, AGG has an expense ratio of 0.04%.

 If you’re like me, you might prefer treasury bonds over corporate bonds, since they are a superior hedge for stocks.
 Moreover, if you’re investing in a taxable brokerage account, interest from treasury bonds is tax-free at state and local levels.
 The iShares U.S. Treasury Bond ETF seeks to track the ICE U.S. Treasury Core Bond Index, a market-weighted index for U.S. treasury bonds.
 Think of this fund as AGG above minus corporate bonds.
 This fund has an expense ratio of 0.15%.

-M1 Finance is an excellent choice of broker to buy these index funds.
+Again, most of these index funds should be available at any major broker.
+My choice is M1 Finance.
 It has zero transaction fees and offers fractional shares, dynamic rebalancing, and a modern, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.